Whatever changes you’re hoping to make or goals you’re trying to achieve, our agents will provide you with sound advice

 Did you know that Medicare only pays for 100 days of Long-term care costs?

-After that, how will you pay for it and where will the money come from?
-The annual cost of nursing home care averages between $89,297 – $100,375.
+After those 100 days are up, how will you pay for it and where will the money come from?

 A health event such as cancer, stroke, heart attack or Alzheimer's disease could wipe out your retirement nest egg.